 Although it is preferable to obtain information from the customs officers rather than entering into direct contact with French customs, we are supplying the latter's coordinates (in French only).
-(French only)

 For another site explaining French customs, visit the site for an American audience.

 If you're travelling to or within France, visit the French government's Customs site (in French only).